dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 1. Click Development Gateway.
 1. Click the Analytics tab.

+## Conclusion
+Throughout this scenario, you learned how to:
+1. Design an API
+1. Create an API Policy Enforcement Implementation
+1. Document and Publish an API for consumption
+1. Add an API into an appropriate API Plan

 Congratulations on finishing this part of the lab!
 Now let’s go have some fun!

+## Extras
+We encourage you to keep learning!
+Visit the [tutorials](../../tutorials) to discover what other exercises you can try out!